KoheiYamamoto/nus-spatial-programming/Readme.txt

-All the dataset are resampled to 10m resolution as LULC.
+All the datasets are resampled to 10m resolution as LULC.
-Population part I use the product of prediction model so it is a float type.